-Pre-requisite: Sports Medicine 3-4.
+Prerequisite: Sports Medicine 3-4

+Sports Medicine 5-8 is an after-school practicum involving classroom instruction as well as job shadowing and practical experience working with Franklin's Certified Athletic Trainer and athletic teams.
+Students will work after school for 4-8 hours a week observing and assisting with injury evaluation, treatment and rehabilitation as well as coverage of live athletic events.
+Students involved in sports or other extracurricular activities may have difficulty obtaining enough internship hours.
+Instruction will focus almost exclusively on "hands-on" clinical skills and discussion of after school observations.
+After school hours will involve observation and journaling as well as duties assigned and deemed appropriate by the athletic trainer.
+Both the teacher and clinical instructors are board certified Athletic Trainers.

+Anatomy and Physiology 1-2

+Course credit earned: Elective (1.0)

+May be taken only once for credit.

+No Prerequisite

 Grades 11-12

-Sports Medicine 5-8 is a practicum involving classroom instruction as well as job shadowing and practical experience working with Franklin's Certified Athletic Trainer and athletic teams.
-Students will work after school for 4-8 hours a week observing and assisting with injury evaluation, treatment, and rehabilitation as well as coverage of live athletic events.
-Classroom instruction will focus almost exclusively on "hands on" clinical skills and discussion of after school observations.
-After-school hours will involve observation and journaling as well as duties assigned and deemed appropriate by the athletic trainer.
-Both the teacher and clinical instructor are certified and licensed as Athletic Trainers.

-Anatomy and Physiology Science:

-Course credit earned: Elective (1.0) May be taken only once for credit.